OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 In the use-case presented here, the NMEA-multiplexer will:
 - Read a GPS
 - Log the data into a file
-- Display the data on the eInk screen
+- Display the data on the e-ink screen
   - The two buttons on the screen's bonnet can be used to scroll through the available data
 - Broadcast the data on TCP:7001
 - Host Web Pages to display the data, manage the system, manage the log files.